misaelnieto/misaelnieto.github.io/content/posts/theming-plone-4-part-1.md

 ---
 title: "Theming Plone 4 - Part 1"
 date: "2010-05-19"
+summary: "Setting up the environment, creating a Plone 4 buildout from scratch and preparing a theme product with paster."
+description: "Step-by-step guide to prepare a Plone 4 theming environment on Ubuntu Lucid: install zopeskel, create the buildout, scaffold a plone3_theme product and fine-tune it before running buildout."
 categories:
+  - "Tutoriales"
   - "Plone"
+tags:
+  - plone
+  - theming
+  - buildout
+  - zopeskel
+locale: "en"
+keywords: "plone 4, theming, buildout, zopeskel, paster, sunburst theme"
+extra:
+  deprecated: true
+  deprecated_reason: "Plone 4 theming via plone3_theme product is deprecated; Plone 5+ uses Diazo/Mosaic"
 ---

 Lately I've been doing themes for Plone 4.
-I forget things, so these notes serve as documentation for some tricks I usally do for theming.
+I forget things, so these notes serve as documentation for some tricks I usually do for theming.
 There might be better ways to do some of them, so your comments are greatly appreciated.
-The audience is for anyone who has previous experience with buildout, Plone, Plone theming and related technologies like JavaScript, HTML, CSS and so on.
+The audience is anyone who has previous experience with buildout, Plone, Plone theming and related technologies like JavaScript, HTML, CSS and so on.

-**UPDATE**: Part 2 is now available.
-This is the Part 1.
+**UPDATE:** Part 2 is now available.
+This is Part 1.

-## Setting up the environment.
+## Setting up the environment

-I will use pastescript and buidlout on linux.
+I will use `pastescript` and buildout on Linux.
 On a clean install of Ubuntu Lucid Lynx, I did:

 ```console